Austin Ortega

-Austin Ortega (born April 12, 1994) is an American professional ice hockey right-winger.
-He currently plays for EHC Red Bull München in the Deutsche Eishockey Liga (DEL).
+Austin Ortega (born April 12, 1994) is an American professional ice hockey right-winger currently playing for Adler Mannheim in the Deutsche Eishockey Liga (DEL).
 Born and raised in Escondido, California, Ortega began playing ice hockey at the age of five.
 He played four seasons of collegiate ice hockey for the Omaha Mavericks men's ice hockey team, setting an NCAA record for most game-winning goals.
 After spending his senior year as captain of the Mavericks, Ortega signed his first professional contract with the San Diego Gulls of the American Hockey League.

 Early life

 Ortega was born on April 12, 1994, to parents Frank and Tessie Ortega in Escondido, California and is of Mexican and Filipino descent.
 Ortega first became interested in ice hockey after watching a game at the Escondido Ice-Plex at the age of five.
 From there, he convinced his parents to allow him to play the sport.